Entrance to the ELC in August '25. Entrance to the ELC in August '25.

 From a financial perspective, the end of emergency pandemic funding has impacted thousands throughout Ohio, with parents having to choose between paying for childcare or working.
 According to the Hancock County Childcare Collaborative, which includes representatives from the Y, the Findlay-Hancock County Community Foundation, Findlay-Hancock County United Way, Blanchard Valley Health System, Hancock County Job and Family Services, and McComb Childcare, a one-child household pays an average of nearly $10,000 annually to their childcare provider.
 The coalition’s 2023 study also found that for every one childcare spot, there are approximately 10 children on a waiting list.
 It is estimated that 2,000 children ages 0-4 need full-time care.

 The ELC is a strategic solution to this growing problem.
-It will accommodate more children and offer more subsidized care, ensuring that childcare is more accessible from affordability and enrollment standpoints.
+It accommodates more children and offers more subsidized care, ensuring that childcare is more accessible from affordability and enrollment standpoints.

 Easing the burden on our caregivers and providing our community’s youngest with the most nurturing environment possible is a moral imperative.